demery/.vim/README.markdown

 This is my .vim directory.
 It contains a number of packages and plugins, each with its own licensing terms.

-I do mostly rails programming and so have rails.vim, snipmate.vim for that purpose.

 My `vimrc` is here, as well.
 My `~/.vimrc` is a symlink to this file.